sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 ### Conclusion

-Sourcegraph offers three search modes, controlled by buttons in the search toolbar.
+Sourcegraph offers three search modes (literal, regex, and structural) controlled by buttons in the search toolbar.
 In our next units, we’ll learn more about those search modes and filters to narrow down your search results.

 ### Resources